 Commodities are undervalued

-The outbreak of the COVID-19 virus has become a global pandemic with acute negative impacts on people, health systems and economies.
-The scale and impact of longer-term disruption depends on the successful development of a treatment or vaccine and support initiatives (economic, social, structural, etc.) by governments.
+The global COVID-19 pandemic has had acute negative impacts on people, health systems and economies.
+The unprecedented scale and impact of longer-term disruption depends on the successful rollout of newly developed vaccines, treatments, and support initiatives (economic, social, structural, etc.) by governments.

 Commodities, Global GDP and S&P500 Total Return